Adverse drug reaction: Protein binding

-Cytochrome P450

-Patients have abnormal metabolism by cytochrome P450 due to either inheriting abnormal alleles or due to drug interactions.
-Tables are available to check for drug interactions due to P450 interactions.
+Drug interactions

+The risk of drug interactions is increased with polypharmacy, especially in older adults.

-Synergistic effects
+Additive drug effects

-An example of synergism is two drugs that both prolong the QT interval.
+Two or more drugs that contribute to the same mechanism in the body can have additive toxic or adverse effects.
+One example of this is multiple medications administered concurrently that prolong the QT interval, such as antiarrhythmics like sotalol and some macrolide antibiotics, such as systemic azithromycin.

+Another example of additive effects for adverse drug reactions is in serotonin toxicity (serotonin syndrome).
+If medications that cause increased serotonin levels are combined, they can cause serotonin toxicity (though therapeutic doses of one agent that increases serotonin levels can cause serotonin toxicity in certain cases and individuals).
+Some of the medications that can contribute to serotonin toxicity include MAO inhibitors, SSRIs, and tricyclic antidepressants.

+Altered metabolism

+Some medications can either inhibit or induce key drug metabolizing enzymes or drug transporters, which when combined with other medications that utilize the same proteins can lead to either toxic or sub-therapeutic adverse effects.
+One example of this is a patient taking a cytochrome P450 3A4 (CYP3A4) inhibitor such as the antibiotic clarithromycin, as well as another medication metabolized by CYP3A4 such as the anticoagulant apixaban, which results in elevated blood concentrations of apixaban and greater risk of serious bleeds.
+Additionally, Clarithromycin is a permeability glycoprotein (P-gp) efflux pump inhibitor, which when given with apixaban (a substrate for P-gp) will lead to increased absorption of apixaban, resulting in the same adverse effects as with CYP3A4 inhibition.

+Management

 Assessing causality

 Causality assessment is used to determine the likelihood that a drug caused a suspected ADR.
 There are a number of different methods used to judge causation, including the Naranjo algorithm, the Venulet algorithm and the WHO causality term assessment criteria.
 Each have pros and cons associated with their use and most require some level of expert judgement to apply.

 An ADR should not be labeled as 'certain' unless the ADR abates with a challenge-dechallenge-rechallenge protocol (stopping and starting the agent in question).
 The chronology of the onset of the suspected ADR is important, as another substance or factor may be implicated as a cause; co-prescribed medications and underlying psychiatric conditions may be factors in the ADR.

 Assigning causality to a specific agent often proves difficult, unless the event is found during a clinical study or large databases are used.
 Both methods have difficulties and can be fraught with error.
-Even in clinical studies some ADRs may be missed as large numbers of test individuals are required to find that adverse drug reaction.
+Even in clinical studies, some ADRs may be missed as large numbers of test individuals are required to find a specific adverse drug reaction, especially for rare ADRs.
 Psychiatric ADRs are often missed as they are grouped together in the questionnaires used to assess the population.